jelena-tica/TIGER/README.md

 * `SourceSize`: Computationally assessed size of the predicted transduction

-If you are running TIGER on multiple samples of the same species, it would be recommended to contruct the pool of all calls and search your L1/MEI input callset for all of them, which will increase the sensitivity and improve the genotyping.
+If you are running TIGER on multiple samples of the same species, it would be recommended to contruct the pool of all transduction calls (from each individual) and search your L1/MEI individual input callset for all of them, which will increase the sensitivity and improve the genotyping.

 Filtering low-confidence regions